i05nagai/memorandum/language/english_speaking.md

     * morally very bad
         * an abhorrent crime
         * Racism of any kind is abhorrent to me
+* abominable
+    * abominable bride
+    * very bad or unpleasant
+    * The abominable working conditions made many workers sick
+    * The prisoners are forced to live in abominable conditions.
+* execrable
+* odious
+    * extremly unpleasant; causing and deserving hate
+    * an odious person/task
+    * an odious crime
+    * an odious little man
 * detestable
+    * used to refer to people or things that you hate very much
+    * a detestable coward
 * repulsive
 * disgust
 * dislike